Here's a quick list of common questions we hear about Health Spending Account claims.

 The HSA administrator is the last payer.
 In other words, if there is a spousal plan or another health and dental plan in place, any premiums paid to that plan is an eligible as a medical expense.
 Likewise, any co-pays or items not covered under those plans can be included when submitting a claim through your HSA administrator.
 Submit all claims, if eligible, to other providers first and any co-pay would be included in your HSA claim.

-Do you own a small business in Canada?
-See exactly how a Health Spending Account will save your business money.
+Continue reading: Exactly how does a Health Spending Account will save your business money